- Things to Do

 - Where to Stay

 - Plan Your Trip

 By Roger Naylor.
+Let the content within serve as inspiration for future travel.
 Please adhere to required CDC healthcare travel guidelines, business recommendations and hours, and fire restrictions.
 Stay, play, distance and wear a mask responsibly.

 Here’s one thing every Arizona resident knows: It’s not officially Summer until you spend time in Flagstaff.